NREL/H2Integrate/examples/24_solar_battery_grid/README.md

 The grid performance model handles:
 - `electricity_in`: Power flowing INTO the grid (selling to grid) - limited by interconnection size
 - `electricity_out`: Power flowing OUT OF the grid (buying from grid) - limited by interconnection size
-- `electricity_sold`: Actual electricity sold (after interconnection limit)
+- `electricity_sold`: Actual electricity sold (up to interconnection limit)
 - `electricity_unmet_demand`: Demand that couldn't be met due to interconnection limit
-- `electricity_not_sold`: Electricity that couldn't be sold due to interconnection limit
+- `electricity_excess`: Electricity that couldn't be sold due to interconnection limit

 **Cost Model:**
 - CapEx: Based on interconnection size ($/kW) plus fixed costs